How Movingto gets paid

 Why the directory and the courses are free

-Movingto could pay Google $40-50 per click for generic Golden Visa search terms and land cold traffic on a sales page.
-Instead, the firm publishes the most comprehensive Golden Visa fund directory on the internet, runs free educational email sequences, and offers free strategy calls.
-Serious investors find the firm through the work itself.
-It is a better filter and it costs roughly the same.
+Movingto could pay Google for generic Golden Visa search traffic and land cold visitors on a sales page.
+Instead, the firm publishes a detailed Golden Visa fund directory, runs educational email sequences, and gives investors tools to compare the market.
+Serious investors find Movingto through the work itself.

 Why this matters for the investor